webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 **bitDepth** is an integer that specifies the bit depth of the luma and color
 components.
 Valid values are 8, 10, 12.

-**matrixCoefficients** is an integer that is defined by the "Matrix coefficients"
-section of ISO/IEC 23001-8:2016.

 **chromaSubsampling** is an integer that specifies the chroma subsampling.
 Only the values in the following table are specified.
 If matrixCoefficients is 0